2013 – Gluten Free Living

 When ready to grill, heat the grill and place steaks over direct heat.
 I scooped some of the remaining garlic from the marinade and spread it around over top of each steak.
 Depending on the thickness of the meat and how you like your steaks cooked and how hot your fire is, you will cook in the range of approximately 3-6 minutes per side.
 Mine took 12 minutes total to get to the medium rare-medium level of doneness for us.

 Turn the steaks over, spread more garlic over top if desired and grill until finished.
 Using a sharp knife, cut into the meat to determine doneness.
+Be careful to cook each steak depending on its thickness and where it is in location to the fire on the grill.
+Some steaks may be done sooner than others and you don’t want tough, overcooked steak!

 I served my steaks with Butternut Squash, Sweet Potato and Peach Bake.